heheleo/algo25/content/Unit 3/ADTs/ADT.md

 An ADT is an Abstract Data Type.
+An abstract data type is a data type (e.g. a set) that contains a definition, without containing an implementation.
+All operations on an ADT have a signature, denoted function: inputs → output.
+An example of a signature is add: set × element → set.

 Basic ADTs include:
 - set